ajmal017/stoxx/README.md

-# stoxx: Simple tool, summarizing a few indicators of your stock portfolio.
+# Simple tool, summarizing a few indicators of your stock portfolio.

 The stock data is loaded from yahoo.
 You can simply add the stocks (companies) you care for in the function stocks_to_load().
 RSI's and moving averages are summarized for the chosen companies.